-As shown in Appendix A, there is a distinct macro name for each Icon operator.
+There is a distinct macro name for each Icon operator.
 For example, Blim(x, y, z) is the macro for a limitation expression,

 '''

 expr_1 \setminus expr_2

 '''

 Note that the parameter y is the operator symbol itself.
 To avoid having to know the names of the macros for the operators, specifications allow the use of operator symbols in prototypes.
 The symbols are automatically replaced by the appropriate names.
 Thus can be used in a specification in place of